TatianaResend/SPIF-A_v2/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project
-The project appears as the thesis theme of the master's degree in mechanical engineering.
-The objective of this project is the development of a compact incremental stamping machine.
-The machine will be electric, silent and compact to allow coexistence with 3D printers.
-This is a project that involves automation, applied mechanics (direct and inverse kinematics) and mechanical design.
-The development of this project aims to build a prototype.
+The project serves as the focal point of the master's thesis in mechanical engineering.
+The primary goal of this project is to develop a compact incremental forming machine.
+The machine will be electric, ensuring a silent operation and compact size to facilitate coexistence with 3D printers.
+To effectively cover all aspects of machine construction, the project has been divided into three key areas: machine structure design, mechanical design, and automation design.

 <!-- GETTING STARTED -->